cieszynski/dberta.js/README.md

         ta.abort();

-        // shows the key, but no record was modified
+        // shows a key, but no record was modified
         // [1]
         console.log(r7);
     } catch ({ name, message }) {